scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 For short wavelengths and associated low intensities of the signal, the imaging process consists of recording individual photons (often called "events") originating from a source of interest.
-This imaging process is typical for x-ray and gamma-ray telescopes, but is also found in magnetic resonance imaging or fluorescence microscopy.
+This imaging process is typical for X-ray and gamma-ray telescopes, but is also found in magnetic resonance imaging or fluorescence microscopy.
 For each individual photon, the incident direction, energy and arrival time is measured.
 Based on this information the